Dambakk/gad/README.md

 - Must be a png file.
 - Anti aliasing must be turned off when designing the image.
 - For a best possible result, match the image size with the size of the desired result.
 - Colored rectangles represent the different graphical components.
-Each color represent a kind of component.
+Each color represent a component.

 Image (4) is an example of how the input image might look like.